Barrioslopezfd/ScreenCap/README.md

 Screenshots will be saved in /home/%USER/Pictures/Screenshots

 This project is being developed for the i3WM because i dont have this features and found myself needing the way too often

+You'll need a compositor for some of the features, i used Picom.

+sudo apt install picom

+add exec --no-startup-id picom to your i3 config to start picom on boot.